-- 5.10 Planning legislation and guidance places the responsibility on developers and/or landowners to secure a safe development with respect to contamination.
+- 5.11 Planning legislation and guidance places the responsibility on developers and/or landowners to secure a safe development with respect to contamination.
 The council's duty is to ensure that owners and developers carry out the necessary investigations and formulate proposals for dealing with any contamination in a responsible and effective manner.
 According to the NPPF the standard of remediation to be achieved, as a minimum, should be enough to ensure that the land is not capable of being determined as contaminated land under Part 2A of the Environmental Protection Act 1990.
-This is the removal of unacceptable risk, making the site suitable for its new use. - 5.11 Where a development is proposed, it is the responsibility of the developer to ensure that issues of land contamination are appropriately considered, that remediation takes place (where necessary) and that the land is safe and 'suitable for use' i.e. the site is cleaned up to a level which is appropriate for the proposed end use.
-Furthermore, it is the developer's responsibility to ensure that the investigation and remediation of land contamination is carried out by a competent person with a recognised relevant qualification and sufficient experience in contaminated land i.e. an environmental consultant. - 5.12 The local planning authority has a duty to take account of all material planning considerations, including potential contamination, when considering an application.
+This is the removal of unacceptable risk, making the site suitable for its new use. - 5.12 Where a development is proposed, it is the responsibility of the developer to ensure that issues of land contamination are appropriately considered, that remediation takes place (where necessary) and that the land is safe and 'suitable for use' i.e., the site is cleaned up to a level which is appropriate for the proposed end use.
+Furthermore, it is the developer's responsibility to ensure that the investigation and remediation of land contamination is carried out by a competent person with a recognised relevant qualification and sufficient experience in contaminated land i.e., an environmental consultant. - 5.13 The local planning authority has a duty to take account of all material planning considerations, including potential contamination, when considering an application.
 Within the planning regime, contaminated land is often referred to as "land affected by contamination".
-When considering development on land affected by contamination, the principal objective of the local planning authority is to ensure that any unacceptable risks to human health, property and/or the wider environment are identified so that appropriate action can be considered and then taken to address those risks.
-In achieving this objective, the local planning authority should assist in providing the necessary confidence to owners and occupiers of the land after development, regarding the condition and the ranking of the land in relation to relevant environmental protection regimes, such as Part 2A of the Environmental Protection Act 1990.

-5.13 The Environment Agency is a statutory consultee for many planning applications where development is proposed on land affected by contamination.
+When considering development on land affected by contamination, the local planning authority aims to ensure that any unacceptable risks to human health, property and/or the wider environment are identified so that appropriate action can be considered and then taken to address those risks.
+In accordance with NPPF paragraph 183(b), the land should not be capable of being determined as contaminated land under Part 2A of the Environmental Protection Act 1990 after remediation. - 5.14 The Environment Agency is a statutory consultee for many planning applications where development is proposed on land affected by contamination.
 The Environment Agency will consider the impacts on groundwater and surface waters, legally termed controlled waters, and the developer will need to ensure that any concerns of the Environment Agency are satisfied prior to development when these receptors are at risk.
+Other stakeholders will also be consulted where relevant (for example the Canal and River Trust in relation to protecting its watercourses).